 Months of preparation have gone into your marathon training and the big race is now right around the corner.
-What do you during race week?
+What do you do 48 hours before?
 Whatever it takes to ensure that you reach the starting line calm, confident and ready for your best run.

 Contrary to popular perception, a week before race day is time to taper down, not intensify your training plan.
-However, the last 48 hours is considered to be the most crucial, as it’s time to give your body a rest, indulge in some foot care, increase your food intake and generally prepare yourself mentally for the big day.
+However, the last 48 hours is considered to be the most crucial, as it’s time to take extra care of your body, indulge in some foot care, increase the right food intake and generally prepare yourself mentally for the big day.

-- Cut down on training.
 To laymen, it would make sense if marathon runners intensify training as race day approaches, but that’s not what any marathon training guide would recommend.
 We recommend lowering the intensity of training in the run-up to the race.
-Cut down your training gradually a week before the marathon, coming to a complete stop two or three days before the event.
+Cut down your training gradually before the marathon, coming to a complete stop two or three days before the event.
 This will allow the body to recover sufficiently from training, re-build muscles and get sufficient rest.

-- Get happy feet.
 Your feet have been bearing the brunt of all that tough training and it’s time to make it up to them.
-Apply petroleum jelly and slip them into socks to prevent foot rashes.
 Don’t wear new running shoes on the day of the marathon because your feet have adapted to the old pair.
 New shoes may lead to rashes and even cause you to abandon the race.
-In fact, as part of marathon training for beginners, we advise you not do anything drastically different on the day of the race which you aren’t used to while training.
+In fact, as part of marathon training for beginners, we advise you not to do anything drastically different on the day of the race which you aren’t used to while training.
 Given below are a few other tips that you can follow before and during the run.